Ball-Man/xtream-ai-assignment-engineer/README.md

 * [data_exploration.ipynb](data_exploration.ipynb): this is not directly part of a challenge, but it comprises the necessary data exploration which leads to the model and pipeline design.
 * [model.ipynb](model.ipynb): comprises challenge 1 and 2.
 A model is built based on domain knowledge and information extracted during the data exploration phase. `scikit-learn` is used to design and develop a full pipeline which serves data to the model.

+Notebooks in this repository **are not rendered**, meaning that they have to be downloaded and executed to observe the results.
+They are committed unrendered due to the relatively high storage cost of figures.
+Take a look at the [prerendered branch](https://github.com/Ball-Man/xtream-ai-assignment-engineer/tree/prerendered), where the rendered versions of the notebook were commited and can be observed directly from GitHub.
+This approach is more sustainable since these branches can be eventually deleted and the main branch remains lightweight.

 Finally, [system_design.md](system_design.md) details the design of an AWS serverless system to serve the model to the public at scale (**challenge 4**).

 ### Package Installation